Crime and disorder policy

 - Any advertising and promotional material is clear and not misleading.

-Policy for ensuring that children and other vulnerable persons will be protected from being harmed or exploited by gambling.
+Policy to ensure children and other vulnerable persons are protected from harm or exploitation by gambling

 - It is illegal for individuals under the age of 16 to enter a lottery.
 We reserve the right to ask for proof of age from any customer and their accounts may be suspended until satisfactory proof of age is provided.